 Always check the care instructions on your ball band for advice on how to wash your fabric.

-Note that if blocking is an essential part of a pattern then the gauge statement should tell you if it relates to the blocked or unblocked stitch pattern – sometimes you will get one gauge measurement for both!
-If the gauge doesn’t mention blocking, it’s fairly safe to assume that it’s the unblocked tension it represents.
+Note that if blocking is an essential part of a pattern then the gauge statement should tell you if it relates to the blocked or unblocked stitch pattern – sometimes you will get one gauge measurement for each.

 Should I block my project before I sew in the ends?